Alan Lightman (b. 1948), MIT professor of humanities and physics, exists in a unique space.

 To my mind, it is one of the profound contradictions of human existence that we long for immortality, indeed fervently believe that something must be unchanging and permanent when all of the evidence in nature argues against us.

 Somewhere in our fathoming of the cosmos, we must keep a mental inventory of plan size and scale, going from atoms to microbes to us humans to oceans to planets to stars.
 And some of the most impressive additions to that inventory have occurred at the high end.
-Simply put, the cosmos have gotten larger and larger… We have had to contend with a different conception of the world that we live in.
+Simply put, the cosmos has gotten larger and larger. [… we] have had to contend with a different conception of the world that we live in.

 We can say that science and God are compatible as long as the latter is content to stand on the sidelines once the universe has begun.
 A God that intervenes after the cosmic pendulum has been set into motion, violating the physical laws, would clearly upend the central doctrine of science.

 Being in Lightman’s company, drawing scope of the universe, looking at stars in Maine, or dancing alongside his persona in his simple meditation on wasting time is an exceptional gift.